 By the way – why do some students believe that listening comprehension is only from listening exercises?
 Or that listening comprehension means that you understand each word?
 Outdated language learning methods made them believe that.
 Forget that idiotic assumption, and keep your ears and eyes open!
 When you are in the Netherlands, Dutch is everywhere, when you are learning Dutch or NT2 in a non-Dutch environment, the internet is there, 24 hours per day.

-Listen informally, making as many listening miles as you can to reach Dutch B1 listening skills.
+Listen informally, making as many listening miles as possible to reach Dutch B1 listening skills.
 You can do that whilst you are organizing the kitchen, running, or doing some other activity that goes well with listening.
 Instead of being frustrated that you don’t understand, set realistic goals.
-The first may be: being able to pick up words like Ja, nee, goedemorgen, dank je wel.
+Your first goal may be: being able to pick up words like Ja, nee, goedemorgen, dank je wel.

 Understanding Verbonden Taal – Tip 4